Establishing Your Babys Sleep Routine

 Until your baby is six months old, the safest place for your baby to sleep is in their own cot, in the same room as you, whether it’s during the night or at nap time in the day.

-As a mum of seven, I have had plenty of experience of babys and their sleep routines, or lack of it!
+As a mum of seven, I have had plenty of experience of a babys sleep routine, or lack of it!

 I had my first child a month after my 22nd birthday, I had worked with children and studied all about them in my nursery nursing course, read plenty of books (there was no internet back then!) and thought I was all ready for the task of bringing up a baby!